paschettamarco/hello-world/README.md

 # hello-world
 ### Simple repo for educational purposes
->Text tath is a quote
+>Text that is a quote

 Normal text
 **bold text**